Need additional help? Get in touch!

-Each organization brings their own level of expertise in the sector, to create a truly unique conference that drives our food system toward a healthier, sustainable future.
-The next Organicology will be held in Portland, OR in 2019.
+Each organization brings their own level of expertise in the sector, to create a unique conference that drives our food system toward a healthier, sustainable future.

-Our three keynotes addressed similar calls to action: Symbiotic alliances and unity for our movement’s causes are crucial to generate positive change in our community, our food and our future.
+Our three guest speakers called for symbiotic alliances and unity to generate positive change in our community, our food and our future.

 “It’s my hope that when we work together in this ecosystem with shared values, we can transform the food system.
 I want to foster a food system that is not based on failures of others.
 In many ways, this thought is revolutionary.”